-In addition to interpreting scores from a criterion-referenced, individually referenced, local norm-referenced, or national norm-referenced perspective, the pattern of behavior that the student displays on the assessment is also important (see Figure 3.1).
+In addition to interpreting scores from a criterion-referenced, individually referenced, local norm-referenced, or national norm-referenced perspective, the pattern of behavior that the student displays on the assessment is also important (see Figure 3.2).
 Acadience Math measures are designed to be indicators of math skills.
 If the student achieves a score above the benchmark goal but does so in a way that indicates that the math skill has not been mastered, the student may still need additional support to be on track.
 For example, if a student reaches the benchmark goal on Computation but does so by completing only the addition problems, that student may not be as likely to reach the next goal as a student who achieves the benchmark goal by approaching the problems in the order that they are presented on the worksheet.
 For this reason, the Computation and Concepts and Applications measures include an optional response pattern analysis.
 Teachers and other specialists who interpret Acadience Math results to provide instruction for students should review the types of responses for students in their classes.
 This information, in addition to the raw scores, can dramatically guide instructional strategies.

-Figure 3.1 Response Pattern Analysis Example
+Figure 3.2 Response Pattern Analysis Example (Level 2)

-oblems Skills Assessed 1 Work with equal groups of objects to gain foundations for multiplication: Determine the total number of circles or squares.
+roblems Skills Assessed 1 Work with equal groups of objects to gain foundations for multiplication: Determine the total number of circles or squares.
 2, 9 Reason with shapes and their attributes: Determine the number of shares (varying between 2 and 4) into which a circle or rectangle is divided.
 Identify the target shape from a group of shapes that include a triangle, quadrilateral, pentagon, hexagon, and cube.
 3, 13 Understand place value: 3.
 Compare two three-digit whole numbers.
 Determine place value by identifying the number in the ones place and tens place for a three-digit whole number.
 4 Measure and estimate lengths in standard units: Determine the length of a line in inches.
 5, 7, 12, Represent and solve problems involving addition or subtraction: 15 5.
 Represent and solve problems with two-step addition.
-7. Represent and solve problems involving one-step addition with numbers between 2 and 9.
+7. Represent and solve problems involving one-step addition with numbers from 2 to 9.
 12. Represent and solve problems involving one-step subtraction with a given formula.
 15. Represent and solve problems involving two-step subtraction.
-5, 14, 16 Work with time and money: Transfer the time from a digital clock to an analog clock with times set at 5-minute increments.
-Transfer the time from an analog clock to a digital clock with times set at 5-minute increments.
+6, 14, 16 Work with time and money: Transfer the time from a digital clock to an analog clock with times set at 5-minute increments.
+14. Transfer the time from an analog clock to a digital clock with times set at 5-minute increments.
 16. Add three different coin amounts together resulting in a total amount of money under \$1.
-8, 11 16.
-Add three different coin amounts together resulting in a total amount of money under \$1.
-Relate addition and subtraction to length: 8, 11
+8, 11 Relate addition and subtraction to length: 8.
+Determine how much shorter or longer, in inches, one object is than another.
+11. Solve one-step addition problems that determine the length of two objects together.
+10 Use place value understanding and properties of operations: Subtract/add a two-digit